CosmosContracts/juno-tools-docs/docs/02-dashboards/02-airdrop/02-guide.md

 * **Fund with Transfer**: Anyone with the airdrop address can fund it if they have the balance.
 * **Fund with Mint**: Only the creator and the minter of the token can fund the airdrop directly from minting.
-After the airdrop is funded and the `start` time/block has passed, the airdrop will be claimable.
+ After the airdrop is funded and the specified start time has passed, the airdrop will be claimable.

 ![](/img/airdrop/fund-airdrop.png)